memery95/fend-project-memory-game/README.md

 This file is not on gitHub but it would be as easy as downloading the whole file and unzipping it.
 After that double click index.html and the game will run.

-## Code acknowledgements

-Looked up how to disable an element on w3schools.com

-## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.